 Plan to spend a full day driving the 85-mile route.
 If you want to avoid the crowds, head to one of the state parks in the region for hiking, camping, and other outdoor activities.
 Visit in early spring and you might see lilies, poppies, and other wildflowers, and even gray whales and sea otters off the coast!

-WHEN TO GO: Big Sur is a beautiful destination year-round, but from March through May, Big Sur’s grassland becomes a lush blanket of green, gold, and lavender as the wildflowers reach their peak.
+WHEN TO GO: Big Sur is a beautiful place year-round, but from March through May, Big Sur’s grassland becomes a lush blanket of green, gold, and lavender as the wildflowers reach their full bloom.

 If you have a high clearance vehicle head up to Prewitt Ridge for epic views and even better boondocking.

 11. Grand Canyon National Park, Arizona